debsamanta5571-dot/gridlock-tactics/README.md

 # Gridlock Tactics

 Gridlock Tactics is a tactical card game my friends and I are working on.
 I’m the one writing the code.
 Matches happen on an 8x12 board.
-Take territory=ies, spend the energy on cards and units, and try to destroy the other team’s base.
+Take territories, spend the energy on cards and units, and try to destroy the other team’s base.

 ## Preview